regenerativeag/regenerativeag.github.io/docs/community-guide/chatrooms.md

 - A room for saying hello and sharing a little about your interests and involvements in regenerative ag.

 #### **`#💬-connect`** (🔒 🗑)
-- A private room for guests & members to connect.
+- A private room for Guests and Active Members to connect.
-- > 🔒 _This room is visible to Guests, Members, and Active Members._
+- > 🔒 _This room is visible to Guests and Active Members._
 - > 🗑 _Messages are deleted after 7 days._

 #### **`#💞-community`** (🔒 🗑)
-- A private space for members to connect about regeneration and our community.
+- A private space for Active Members to connect.
-- > 🔒 _This room is visible to Members and Active Members._
+- > 🔒 _This room is visible to Active Members._
 - > 🗑 _Messages are deleted after 7 days._

 #### **`#📔-projects`** (🔒)
 - Share about your projects and follow along others' projects.
 Feel free to create threads for large projects, short projects, and ideas.
-- > 🔒 _This room is visible to Members and Active Members._
+- > 🔒 _This room is visible to Active Members._

 #### **`#🤝-community-development`** (🔒)
 - Discuss and collaborate on ideas for improving and developing our community.
-- > 🔒 _This room is visible to Members and Active Members._

-#### **`#🎨-off-topic`** (🔒 🗑)
-- Discuss anything _not_ related to regenerative ag.
-Please keep it safe for children and teens too!
-- > 🔒 _This room is only visible to Active Members._
+- > 🔒 _This room is visible to Active Members._
-- > 🗑 _Messages are deleted after 7 days._

 #### **`#🌈-name-tag-colors`** (🔒)
 - Select your name tag color!
-- > 🔒 _This room is visible to Members and Active Members._
+- > 🔒 _This room is visible to Active Members._

 #### **`#🌷-quiet-garden`** (🔒)
-- A quiet room for those who are inactive. _React_ with a 👍 in this room to become a Visitor or Member again.
+- A quiet room for those who are inactive. _React_ with a 👍 in this room to become a Visitor or Active Member again.
 - > 🔒 _This room is visible to Inactive Members and those with the Inactive role._

 #### **`#voice-room`** (🔒 🗑)
-- A voice chatroom for talking with Members.
+- A voice chatroom for talking with Active Members.
-- > 🔒 _This room is visible to Members and Active Members._
+- > 🔒 _This room is visible to Active Members._
 - > 🗑 _Textual messages and attachments are deleted after 3 days._